techspence/techspence.github.io/_securityawareness/2019-05-17-Anatomy-Lesson-of-a-UPS-Phishing-Email.md

 title: "Anatomy Lesson of a UPS Phishing Email"
 date: 2019-05-17
 tags:
+  - Cybersecurity Basics
   - Phishing
 ---
 There is bound to be a number of phishing emails you will get that will be easy to spot.
-Fortunatly there is still a fair amount of large phishing campaigns that take more of the spray and pray approach than one of researching and targeting a specific organization or person.
+Fortunately there is still a fair amount of large phishing campaigns that take more of the spray and pray approach than one of researching and targeting a specific organization or person.
 The ones that can really get you are the simple ones, with just a little text, a photo of a trusted brand and a link and a somewhat realistic looking landing page.
 In this post I will show you what the <span style="color:red">red flags</span> (aka warning signs) are for this super tricky phishing email.

-In this phishing email anatomy lesson the assumption I am making is that you receive this supicious looking ups email to your **work** email account.
+In this phishing email anatomy lesson the assumption I am making is that you receive this suspicious looking ups email to your **work** email account.
 While you certainly may get emails like this to your personal email address, the focus of this explanation will be on the workplace scenario.

-*note/disclaimer:* Jack Carter jcarter@eureka.com is a ficticious email address only used for demonstration purposes.
+*note/disclaimer:* Jack Carter jcarter@eureka.com is a fictitious email address only used for demonstration purposes.
 Jack Carter is a character on the sy-fy show Eureka.
 Great show.
 So good.
 I don't actually own the eureka.com domain or anything like that.
 Just for demonstration.

 # <span style="color:red">**Red** </span>**flags**: